 Some people prefer to learn via real-world experiences, and there are plenty of options if that describes you.

-• Getting a pen pal is a traditional - and fun - way to improve your language skillswhile connecting with people from a different culture.
+- Getting a pen pal is a traditional — and fun — way to improve your language skills while connecting with people from a different culture.
 Whether you converse via email or pen and paper, find tips for choosing a friend safely here.

-• Watching television programs and movies in another language is a good way to immerse yourself in a language and get used to hearing real people speak it.
+- Watching television programs and movies in another language is a good way to immerse yourself in a language and get used to hearing real people speak it.

-If you use streaming services such as Netflix, there’s a Chrome extension that provides subtitles in both your language and your new language so you can follow along.
+If you use streaming services such as Netflix, a Chrome extension provides subtitles in both your language and your new language so you can follow along.
 And simply turning the television to a channel with programs in another language can help you sharpen your ear for the sound of the words.

 Tips for Learning a New Language